Stability of Coassociative Conical Singularities: Conical singularities

 \end{itemize} \end{prop}

-These results essentially follow from \cite[Theorem 7.9 \& Proposition 8.10]{Lotaycs}, the only difference being that we now include the possibility that the underlying cones $C_i$ on which the singularities are modelled can deform in the families $\mathcal{C}_i$.
-Rather than repeating the entire analysis with this change, we appeal to the similar discussion in \cite[$\S$8.3]{JoyceSLsing2}; that is, the \emph{infinitesimal deformation space} $\mathcal{I}(N,\mu,\mathcal{C})$ is unchanged but the dimension of the \emph{obstruction space} $\mathcal{O}(N,\mu,\mathcal{C})$ is reduced by the dimension of the families in which the cones vary.
+These results essentially follow from \cite[Theorem 7.9 \& Proposition 8.10]{Lotaycs}, the only difference being that we allow the cones $C_i$ on which the singularities are modelled to deform in the families $\mathcal{C}_i$, which may be larger than the families given simply by translations and $\GG_2$ transformations of $C_i$.
+Rather than repeating the entire analysis in \cite{Lotaycs} with this change, we appeal to the similar discussion in \cite[$\S$8.3]{JoyceSLsing2}; that is, the \emph{infinitesimal deformation space} $\mathcal{I}(N,\mu,\mathfrak{C})$ is unchanged but the dimension of the \emph{obstruction space} $\mathcal{O}(N,\mu,\mathfrak{C})$ is reduced by the dimension of the families in which the cones vary.